HumanSignal/label-studio/docs/source/guide/workspaces.md

 * **Managers**--Managers can create workspaces.
 But other Managers within the organization cannot view the workspace unless they are added as a member.

     Once added, managers can see all projects within a workspace, including unpublished projects.
+* **Annotators**--Cannot view a workspace until added as member.

-* **Annotators**--Can see cards for all projects, but cannot enter the label stream until the project is published and they have tasks to complete.
+    Once added, they can see cards for all projects, but they cannot enter the label stream until the project is published and they have tasks to annotate.
+* **Reviewers**--Cannot view a workspace until added as member.

-* **Reviewers**--Can see cards for all projects, but cannot access the project until it is published and they have reviews to annotate.
+    Once added, they can see cards for all projects, but cannot access the project until it is published and they have tasks to review.

 ## Edit workspaces